 Pervious paving can be designed for low volume parking lots with an average of up to two vehicles per spot per day, driveways, and service roads.
-Pervious paving can be applied to other roads subject to the approval of the Director of Engineering.
+Pervious paving can be applied to other roads subject to the approval of the General Manager, Engineering.

-Pervious paving can be designed for areas with soil infiltration rates greater than 1.2 mm/hr or as approved by the Director of Engineering.
+Pervious paving can be designed for areas with soil infiltration rates greater than 1.2 mm/hr or as approved by the General Manager, Engineering.